FeatureBaseDB/Laminoid/README.md

 # Laminoid
-Laminoid is a model instance manager for Google Compute.
-It provides a reverse proxy for stupid simple authentication.
+Laminoid is a stupid simple model instance manager for Google Compute.
+It provides a reverse proxy for "authentication".
+This type of boxing has been done before in production for many years with no issues.
+Your milage may vary.

 ## Models
 Laminoid deploys boxes onto Google Cloud.
 These boxes contain graphics cards, which can run models.